nayak-nirmalya/ecommerce-cart-nextjs/README.md

 - 🩻 Loading Skeletons & Spinner with Toast for great UX
 - 📀 Site Metadata with OG:Image for SEO
 - ♨️ Data mutation with Server Actions
+- 💵 Format to Local INR Indian Rupee
 - 🦋 Properly formatted codebase with Prettier & eslint
+- 🛒 Add/Remove product by one, delete item
 - ⌨️ 100% written in TypeScript

 ## Getting Started